DamirMoore/UIKit/README.md

 Upcomming Changes:
 1. Add more button colors, sizes, and shapes.
-2. Add a full width mega dropdown menu.
-3. Add components that allow you to easily and quickly create dashboards.
+2. Add components that allow you to easily and quickly create dashboards.